ymatts/phyC/README.md

 <strong>Figure 6.</strong> Exampmle of diversities for clusters

 ####phyMDS (in preparation)
 We also provide the function <em>phyMDS</em> for plotting configurations of trees as shown in Figure 2.
-This simply performed with classical multidimensional scaling.

 ####lichee2edge (in preparation)
 As a utility, we implement the function <em>lichee2edge</em> with which we can obtain the evloutionary trees from variant allele frequencies by LICHeE (Popic,2015).